Find more garden information

 Choose the Raised Bed Corner you wish to replace with the Aquacorner.
 Remove enough soil from that corner of the raised bed to allow you to access the screws in the old corner.
 Remove the screws using a Phillips drill bit or sturdy screwdriver.
 Slide the old corner up and remove it from the raised bed.

 Insert the new Aquacorner by sliding it down over the exposed ends of the raised bed sides.
 Make sure the boards are fully seated.
 Connect the boards to the Aquacorner using the Phillips screws provided.
 Replace the soil.
-Proceed with Step 6, at left.
+Proceed with Step 6, below.

 Step 1: Unscrew the threaded cap from the Quick Connect with Coupler.